High School World Languages

 Instruction in:

-- French, German, and Spanish
+- French, and Spanish

 - The classical languages of Latin and Ancient Greek